-- Assorted types of paper and stationery: Personalized with a logo, return addresses, etc. for catalogs, and brochures.
-We expect to have this completed by the end of October 2010. - Together with Wireless WipesTM, Berry Only has begun development of marketing materials, including logo design, website and business cards.
-We expect to have this completed by the end of November 2010, with the exception of the website which we expect to have operational in the middle of November.
-The initial website will not have a shopping cart feature to accept online payment.
-We expect to have a shopping cart added to the website by the end of November. - Develop 3rd party distributor relationships.
+- Develop 3rd party distributor relationships.
 We plan to implement a traditional direct sales strategy in order to develop 3rd party distributor relationships and national accounts.
 This would be carried out through the use of list development (list development is simply assembling a list of possible 3rd party distributors), the use of sell sheets, direct sales calls referencing the POS displays, the use of the sales and marketing literature developed with the manufacturer, and follow up calls.
 We have not established any 3rd party distributor relationships at this time. - Development of marketing materials.
-We expect preliminary marketing materials to be completed by the end of November 2010. - Expand the Berry Only Website.
-We expect the website to be operational in early mid November 2010.
-We plan to continually expand the websites capabilities, including the addition of a shopping cart, which we expect to add to the website by the end of November.

-• Further develop and implement detailed advertising strategies both online and offline.
-We will wait until the website is operational before focusing on these strategies.
+We expect preliminary marketing materials to be completed by the end of December 2010. - Expand the Berry Only Website.
+The website is operational and we plan to continually expand the websites capabilities.
+We are exploring the addition of a shopping cart without the requirement for payment through PayPal. - Further develop and implement detailed advertising strategies both online and offline.

 This development of marketing materials, the development of 3rd party distributor relationships and the complete building and launching of the website is expected to have a budget of approximately \$30,000 and take 9 to 12 months.
-The company expects to have the website fully operational in December of 2010.
 The company currently believes it has sufficient funding to conduct this phase of its operations.
 The President of Berry Only will spearhead these efforts, and will not be receiving a salary at this time.
 The company anticipates that it will need to raise more capital in approximately 9 to 12 months time if the company is not generating sales.
 The company currently has no plans or arrangements for raising further capital at this time.